hazelcast/hazelcast-reference-manual/src/SSL.md

 ### SSL for Hazelcast Members

 Hazelcast allows you to encrypt socket level communication between Hazelcast members and between Hazelcast clients and members, for end to end encryption.
-To use it, you need to implement `com.hazelcast.nio.ssl.SSLContextFactory` and configure the SSL section in network configuration.
+To use it, you need to implement `com.hazelcast.nio.ssl.SSLContextFactory` and configure the SSL section in the network configuration.

+The following is the implementation code snippet:

 ```java
 public class MySSLContextFactory implements SSLContextFactory {